novaheic/city-gig-scraper/README.md

 **Privacy**: Nothing is saved.
 No database, no tracking.
 CSV files are deleted after 1 hour (or 24 hours if you use email).
 We only keep your email in memory until the job finishes.

+**Speed**: Hosting is slower than running it yourself.
+We have limits as to how much we can scrape at one moment.
+There is a queue, but if you're in a rush or want to scrape several large cities, run it locally.

 ---

 ## 💻 Run it yourself (faster, full control)